brwilkinson/EnvironmentDSC/README.md

 ## Invoke the resource directly to sync the files

-As well as using DSC in Pull Mode, you can also invoke the release as part of your Release Pipeline directly So you get the benefit of a push or pull model, you can deploy via DSC for initial deployments, Then you perform updates  via push.
+As well as using DSC in Pull Mode, you can also invoke the resource as part of your Release Pipeline directly This would be useful to push out a Secret Rotation, where the DSC configuration settings do not change, however the secret value in the keyvault was updated.

 ```powershell
 $Properties = @{ Name = 'BotName'; KVName = 'acu1-brw-bot-d1-kvglobal'; ManagedIdentityClientID = '47931453-e79d-4d91-bd73-d863f838e28a'}